LTCOVID.com

 Q

-Notice the characteristics of the sample included at the bottom of the graphic.
+Notice the characteristics of the sample included at the bottom of the graphic in the light green boxes.
 47 respondents, with a gender distribution and mean age still very close to the entire sample.

 "So who won?"